 The factory default username is Admin.
 The username is not case sensitive and may be a set of any valid characters.
-Not more than 15 characters are recommended.

 The factory default password is ITS19360.
 The password is case sensitive and may be any set of valid characters.
-Not more than 15 characters are recommended.